BenSFGamer/G.E.O./README.md

 Standing on the shoulders of giants, I seek to 'build off of' and invision a revolutionary approach to global and map based representation and imagery of Earth and even other planets within our Solar System--Jovian and minor.

-Features to include:
+Features to include: AI, Deep Learning, Machine Learning, Recursive self-improvement
-AI
-Deep Learning
-Machine Learning
-Recursive self-improvement

 IPFS (Interplanetary File System) also works intagent with Github.
 So utilised this repositors (and branches thereof) is also ideal with the site.